Neuroeconomics: How the Brain Decides

 Module 2: Perspectives on Decision-Making (3 ECTS)

 Content: In this module, we will study the balance between rationality and emotions in the process of decision-making.
-As such, we provide a brief introduction in decision-theory form both a psychologist and an economist perspective.
+As such, we provide a brief introduction in decision-theory form both a psychological and an economical perspective.

 Module 3: How the Brain Decides (5 ECTS)